 Master in performing arts and community spaces, PACS/Palaexpo Rome – Italy, directed by Cesare Pietroiusti

 As part of a dedicated residential project, which will culminate in a symposium during which the directors and curators of the various institutions will share their convictions, research and orientations on the issue of artistic training, the Festival will host a constellation of shows, performances and studies carried out independently by the students of each educational institution, which will try to restore the great creative vivacity produced by a certain type of “school-system”.
 Each school, besides presenting two performances of its students, will invite 6 students to the Festival who will participate to a series of workshops and meetings with artists of the official programme.

-The international Symposium – curated by Silvia Bottiroli, Frederik Le Roy and Sodja Lotker – titled Performative schools: temporary structures / permanent unknowns – exchange of practices symposium will take place in the last two days of the Festival and will involve representatives and students also from other European and non-European educational institutions.
+The international Symposium – curated by Silvia Bottiroli, Frederik Le Roy and Sodja Lotker – titled Performative schools: temporary structures / permanent unknowns – exchange of practices symposium will involve representatives and students also from other European and non-European educational institutions.